 This piece was originally published on LinkedIn.
 Click here to view it and follow Dr Divya Shah on LinkedIn.

-We currently have eight vacancies on our committees.
-The nominations period closes at 17:00 on Tuesday 16 March 2021.
+We currently have ten vacancies on our committees.
+The nominations period closes at 17:00 on Friday 1 April.
 Please visit the committee nominations webpage to find out more about the roles and put yourself forward to stand for one of the vacancies.